Goodhew/somepkgs/README.md

 # somepkgs
-some things on the aur or whatever the fk occasionally go out of date with nobody else updating them, so whenever i run into one that I use and i happen to just fix it myself ill post it here :)
+currently only davinci-resolve-studio-beta but this is for whatever the fk occasionally goes out of date with nobody else updating it